Innovasium-2014/onboarding/tutorials/tutorials.md

 ## Back-End Tutorials

-Here are some useful resources for getting started with Rails backend development.
+Here are some useful resources for getting started with backend development in Ruby on Rails.

 1. Ruby:
  - [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide)